Knabbiii/mattermostStatus/README.md

 1. Log in to your Mattermost instance.
 2. Go to **Account Settings → Security → Personal Access Tokens**.
 3. (If tokens are disabled, ask your admin to enable them.)
-4. Create a new token and note it down *(you can skip this if you use username/password login, as the script does)*.
-5. Fill your Mattermost URL, username and password (or token if you modify the script to use it) in `.env`.
+4. Fill your Mattermost URL, username and password (or token if you modify the script to use it) in `.env`.

 Example: